fivexl/aws-cost-and-usage-report-generator/README.md

 ## Usage

-Script will generate montly unblended cost report for the last 3 month as well will calculate normalized daily cost
+Script will generate montly unblended cost report for the last 3 month as well will calculate normalized daily cost.
+Make sure to set AWS creds for the account for which you want to generate a report

 ```
 > bash setup.sh